 The synopsis: Smart girl who lives on a farm hits a swamp monster with a frying pan, and battles more mythical creatures on a quest to save her brother in a dream realm, helped by a horde of tiny blue Scottish men.

 Though this series is more middle-grade than Pratchett’s other work, it by no means talks down to children, but trusts them to pay attention, unafraid to dive deep alongside the humour.
 I still remember reading this for the first time when I was nine, going over the wise phrases until I understood their meaning.
-Most sentences in the book could be framed as a quote on the wall, yet there is also humour on every page (the Nac Mac Feegles’ dialogue is written out in the Scottish dialogue, and it never fails to make me giggle).
-I reread it recently (3rd time), and Tiffany’s determination and the poetry in the language inspired me anew.
+Most sentences in the book could be framed as a quote on the wall, yet there is also humour on every page (the Nac Mac Feegles’ dialogue is written out in the Scottish dialect, and it never fails to make me giggle).
+When I read it for the third time recently, Tiffany’s determination and the poetic language inspired me anew.

 Whispering to Witches by Anna Dale

 A cosy middle-grade read that is probably my most re-read book (I don’t reread things often, and I think I’ve been through this one four times).

 It’s set in 2010s England, and features a lovable coven of witches, magic ink and adorable cats!
 I love how easily the writing flows, with vivid description, and I particularly appreciate how well-depicted each of the characters are.
 It has a great twist that I forgot about the second time, and it was still a *gasp* moment!

 It has some lovely passages set at a midnight market, others in the cosy sitting room at Dead Nettle Coven, and a few in a library.
 It’s very bookish and cosy, engaging and absorbing but in a calm way, without being too intense.

 The Lockwood and Co. series by Jonathan Stroud